How to get to Mallorca

 Getting to Mallorca by Plane

-Flying is the fastest and easiest way to reach Mallorca.
+Flying is the fastest and easiest way to reach Mallorca — and if you’re comparing options, here’s exactly how long the flight to Mallorca takes from different European cities.
 Palma de Mallorca Airport (PMI) is one of Spain’s busiest airports, with daily flights from across Spain and Europe.

 Where can you fly to Mallorca from?